Lectures on LHC Physics: LHC phenomenology

 \subsection{Helicity amplitudes}

+When we simulate LHC events we do not actually rely on the approach usually described in text books.
+This is most obvious when it comes to the computation of a transition matrix elements in modern LHC Monte Carlo tools, which you will not even recognize when looking at the codes.
 In Section~\ref{sec:qcd_dy} we compute the cross section for $Z$ production by writing down all external spinors, external polarization vectors, interaction vertices and propagators and squaring the amplitude analytically.
 The amplitude itself inherits external indices for example from the polarization vectors, while $\matx$ is a real positive number with a fixed mass dimension depending on the number of external particles.

 For the LHC nobody calculates gamma matrix traces by hand anymore.
-Instead, we use powerful tools like Form to compute traces of Dirac matrices in the calculation of $\matx$.
-In this section we illustrate that we can do even better.
-As an example, we consider our usual toy process
+Instead, we use powerful tools like FORM to compute traces of Dirac matrices in the calculation of $\matx$.
+Nevertheless, a major problem with squaring Feynman diagrams and computing polarization sums and gamma matrix traces is that once we include more than three particles in the final state, the number of terms appearing in $\matx$ soon becomes very large.
+Moreover, this approach requires symbolic computer manipulation instead of pure numerics.
+In this section we illustrate how we can transform the computation of $\matx$ at the tree level into a purely numerical problem.